 Credit utilization (or balance-to-limit ratio) measures how much money you owe creditors compared to how much credit is available to you.
 For example, if you have a $2,000 balance on your credit cards but have a $10,000 credit limit, your credit utilization ratio would be 20%.
 To improve this ratio: pay off debts, especially those close to maxing out.
 To receive the best FICO mortgage rates: keep your debt utilization ratio under 30%.
 Remember that all outstanding loans are used for this calculation including student loans, auto loans, personal loans, etc...

 Though it doesn’t affect or influence your credit score, you should also be mindful of your debt-to-income ratio, or your total debt divided by your monthly income.
 This number is as significant as your credit score, and lenders look at it when deciding whether or not to lend you money.
 So, if you want a lower mortgage rate, you’re going to want a low debt-to-income ratio.

 Once you feel you have healthy credit, start shopping around for home loans.
 Of course, you can shop anytime, but good credit history makes it much easier to qualify.

 FHA loans are designed for lower credit borrowers and new home buyers.
 They are guaranteed by the FHA (Federal Housing Administration) and offer lower down payment options.
-Assuming you have a 600 or higher FICO®score, you may only have to put down 3.5% of the home’s purchase price*.
-Depending on which lender you’re working with, that doesn’t mean you’re excluded from this loan option should your credit score be lower than 600.
+Assuming you have a 580 or higher FICO®score, you may only have to put down 3.5% of the home’s purchase price.
+Depending on which lender you’re working with, that doesn’t mean you’re excluded from this loan option should your credit score be lower than 580.
 You just have to come up with a larger down payment, looking closer to 10% of the home’s purchase price.
 Either way, you’ll only need two lines of credit to qualify.